 But there’s more to an organisation’s payroll than handling employees’ salaries.

-Global payroll not only requires employers to pay employees in a variety of currencies and at different intervals, but also to comply with ever-changing local payroll regulations, implement tax codes, apply deductions or bonuses, track hours worked by each employee and account for any sick days.
+Global payroll not only requires employers to pay employees in a variety of currencies and at different intervals, but also comply with ever-changing local payroll regulations, implement tax codes, apply deductions or bonuses, track hours worked by each employee and account for any sick days.

 With so many different elements to think about, many international organisations choose to outsource their payroll requirements to a global payroll service provider — giving them the flexibility to scale their payroll up or down seamlessly.